Poyhub/health-guardian/README.md

 - VS Code 1.50.0 or above

 ### Release Notes
+#### 0.1.2
+- Further improved compatibility with VS Code and derived editors
+- Optimized for better support across different VS Code versions
+- Enhanced stability for Cursor and other VS Code-based editors

 #### 0.1.1
 - Improved compatibility with VS Code and derived editors
 - Lowered minimum VS Code version requirement to 1.50.0